KritikaaSinghh/KritikaaSinghh/README.md

 ---

 <h3 align="center">
-💙 "Turning ideas into real-world software, one project at a time."
+💙 Turning ideas into real-world software, one project at a time.
 </h3>

 <h3 align="center">